travetto/travetto/module/config/README.md

    1. [OverrideConfigSource](https://github.com/travetto/travetto/tree/main/module/config/src/source/override.ts#L11) - Priority `999` - This is for [EnvVar](https://github.com/travetto/travetto/tree/main/module/config/src/decorator.ts#L34) overrides, and is at the top priority for all built-in config sources.
 By default all configuration data is inert, and will only be applied when constructing an instance of a configuration class.

+### Mono Repo Support
-**Note**: When working in a monorepo, the parent resources folder will also be searched with a lower priority than the the module's specific resources.
+When working in a monorepo, the parent resources folder will also be searched with a lower priority than the the module's specific resources.
 This allows for shared-global configuration that can be overridden at the module level.
 The general priority is:
    1. Mono-repo root
    1. Module root
    1. Folders for `TRV_RESOURCES`, in order